ncatlab/nlab-content/pages/8/4/2/8/8248/content.md

 +-- {: .num_remark}
 ###### Remark

-This being cyclic, it is usually depeicted as a triangle
+This being cyclic, it is usually depicted as a triangle

 $$
   \array{